Updated: Jan 22

 Only Love Today, by Rachel Macy Stafford, is a transformative book filled with practical reframing strategies.

-The primers on meditation I found most instructive were: Pointing Out the Great Way: the Stages of Meditation in the Mahamudra Tradition and The Mind Illuminated.
+The primers on meditation I found most instructive were: Pointing Out the Great Way: The Stages of Meditation in the Mahamudra Tradition, The Mind Illuminated, and Mindfulness, Bliss, and Beyond.

 On this path, challenges are inevitable.
-The Untethered Soul, The Surrender Experiment, Man's Search for Meaning, When Things Fall Apart, Good Grief, Emotional First Aid, Unstressed, and The Power of Now are some books to help us face our problems from a more grounded, centered NOW place.
+The Untethered Soul, The Surrender Experiment, Man's Search for Meaning, When Things Fall Apart, Good Grief, Emotional First Aid, How Emotions are Made, 7 1/2 Lessons About the Brain, Unstressed, and The Power of Now are some books to help us face our problems from a more grounded, centered NOW place.

-However spiritually we aspire to live, there are the practical aspects of living we must attend to from organizing our spaces (Read The Life Changing Magic of Tidying Up) to managing our finances (Read Your Money or Your Life: Transforming Your Relationship with Money, Financial Peace, and the Intelligent Investor).
+However spiritually we aspire to live, there are the practical aspects of living we must attend to from organizing our spaces (Read The Life-Changing Magic of Tidying Up) to managing our finances (Read Your Money or Your Life: Transforming Your Relationship with Money, Financial Peace, and the Intelligent Investor).
+Dave Ramsey's Total Money Makeover includes the 7 baby steps which helped me get out of debt, build up reserves, and invest more wisely.

 However evolved a person may be, learning to communicate authentically, compassionately, and truthfully is a skill as important as any other.
 Non-violent Communication is my favorite communication book.
 Vying for first place is Never Split the Difference, by Christopher Voss.
-He was the FBIs top negotiator.
+He was the FBI's top negotiator.
 The skills he shares literally saved lives.
 Verbal Judo is another top read.
 The author, George Thompson was a police officer.
-The strategies he shares worked in hostile environments.
-Like NVC and Never Split the Difference, it's a practical communication manual that has been field tested.
+The strategies he shares work in hostile environments.
+Like NVC and Never Split the Difference, it's a practical communication manual that has been field-tested.
 Anybody can talk, but "not anybody can talk a knife out of someone's hand."
-The Art of Communicating, Getting to Yes, Difficult Conversations and Complaint Free Challenge also informed my communication style.
+The Art of Communicating, Getting to Yes, Difficult Conversations, and Complaint Free Challenge also informed my communication style.

 We find within books experiences which we would not be able to go through in a thousand years.
-There is value in reading, in a mere 5 days, a memoir or biography of one who lived several decades.
-We can gain wisps of insight and wisdom without the suffering, trials, or years of floundering.
+There is value in reading, in a mere 5 days, we can read a memoir or biography of one who lived several decades.
+We can gain wisps of insight and wisdom without experiencing the suffering, the trials, or the years of floundering.
+Better to learn from the experiences of others.
 We can also find great inspiration from the lives of people we most admire.
-Peace Pilgrim: Her Life and Work in Her Own Words is my favorite memoir and the most inspiring.
+Peace Pilgrim: Her Life and Work in Her Own Words is my favorite memoir.
+So inspired by her example I wrote about my attempt to follow her example: https://www.mrfelix.org/post/peace-pilgrim